unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Adding space around = if not a keyword assign.
 * Bugfix: Precision and recall corrected.
 * Bugfix: Missing comma in printf.
 * Report first draft created.